13 Fascinating Winter Solstice Traditions Around the World

 This ancient Persian festival, like many winter solstice holidays, celebrates the end of shorter days and the victory of light over darkness.
 Meaning "birth," Yalda is marked by family gatherings, candles (originally, fires lit all night), poetry readings, and a feast to get through the longest night of the year.
 Nuts and fruits, including watermelon and pomegranates, are traditionally eaten—legend has it that eating the fruits of summer will protect you from illness in winter.

-To honor the many cultural traditions that celebrate the winter solstice, Vancouver's Secret Lantern Society created the city's Solstice Lantern Festival, now in its 25th year.
+To honor the many cultural traditions that celebrate the winter solstice, Vancouver's Secret Lantern Society created the city's Solstice Lantern Festival.
 Participants can attend workshops to create their lantern, and then on the night of the solstice processions march throughout the city, culminating in fire performances.
 Attendees can also try to find their way through the Labyrinth of Light, a maze of 600 candles that invites visitors to let go of old thoughts and find new possibilities for the coming year.
 Find out more Christmas traditions to steal from around the world.

 Although the Catholic church now observes the feast of St. Thomas on July 3, in Chichicastenango (Chichi), Guatemala, the festival is still celebrated for a week leading up to the winter solstice of December 21.
 Why?
 Likely because it's a mix of the Catholic ceremony with native Mayan rituals that may have been timed to the solstice.
 Today, the feast is marked with brightly colored traditional costumes, masks, parades, fireworks, and music.
 The highlight is the death-defying custom of the "Flying Pole" dance: climbing a 100-foot pole, tying on a rope, and jumping off the top.
 Yikes!
 For more on mixing old and new religions, read about why Christmas is on December 25.